paybotic/synctera_client_library/docs/CardProductUpdateRequest.md

 `func (o *CardProductUpdateRequest) HasDigitalWalletTokenization() bool`

 HasDigitalWalletTokenization returns a boolean if a field has been set.

+### GetIssueWithoutKyc

+`func (o *CardProductUpdateRequest) GetIssueWithoutKyc() bool`

+GetIssueWithoutKyc returns the IssueWithoutKyc field if non-nil, zero value otherwise.

+### GetIssueWithoutKycOk

+`func (o *CardProductUpdateRequest) GetIssueWithoutKycOk() (*bool, bool)`

+GetIssueWithoutKycOk returns a tuple with the IssueWithoutKyc field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIssueWithoutKyc

+`func (o *CardProductUpdateRequest) SetIssueWithoutKyc(v bool)`

+SetIssueWithoutKyc sets IssueWithoutKyc field to given value.

+### HasIssueWithoutKyc

+`func (o *CardProductUpdateRequest) HasIssueWithoutKyc() bool`

+HasIssueWithoutKyc returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)